VIEW ONLINE WORSHIP | SHARING OUR STORIES

 DOUGH 2024 MISSION PARTNERS

-DON’T SHOOT GUNS SHOOT HOOPS – Founded in 2021 by a survivor of gun violence, Don’t Shoot Guns Shoot Hoops uses basketball to engage teens and young adults.
+Founded in 2021 by a survivor of gun violence, Don’t Shoot Guns Shoot Hoops uses basketball to engage teens and young adults.
 The goal is to heal both individual and community trauma caused by gun violence, with the ultimate goal of ending gun violence.
-DSGSH provides educational programming at schools throughout the Twin Cities, offers a Boys to Men Camp experience, organizes three-on-three basketball tournaments and all-night basketball events.
-Find out how to get involved at dontshootgunsshoothoops.org.
+DSGSH provides educational programming at schools throughout the Twin Cities, offers a Boys to Men Camp experience, organizes three-on-three basketball tournaments, and hosts all-night basketball events.

 Contact / Location